Piotr1215/crossplane-demo/README.md

 `kubectl create secret generic aws-creds -n crossplane-system --from-file=creds=./creds.conf`

 and now, install AWS provider on the cluster `kubectl apply -f https://raw.githubusercontent.com/crossplane/crossplane/release-1.5/docs/snippets/configure/aws/providerconfig.yaml`

+From there onwards you should be able to follow along with the demo from Crossplane's web page.

 ## Conclusion